22f3001352/ML_regression_competition/README.md

 - **Objective:** Forecast `purchaseValue` (total spend in a session) using digital touchpoint features
 - **Metric:** `r2_score()` ([scikit-learn docs](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html))

+## Repository Contents

+- **Model.ipynb**
+  The main Jupyter Notebook containing data exploration, preprocessing steps, model selection, training, validation, and test prediction code.
+All core analysis is documented with outputs, plots, and commentary.

+- **Train_data.gz**
+  The compressed training dataset used for building and validating regression models.
+It includes features and target variable to learn the relationship and train predictive algorithms.

+- **test_data.csv**
+  The test dataset for which the target predictions are required.
+Models trained on the training data should generate predictions for this file; the true labels are not provided.

+- **submission.csv**
+  The final submission file containing predicted target values for the test set, formatted as required by the competition (usually with columns like `id` and `target`).
+This is uploaded for scoring on the competition platform.

+- **README.md**
+  This document, providing a summary of the repository contents, model workflow, and usage instructions.

 ## Dataset Description

 ### Key Feature Categories